pdx-cs-sound/course-notes/05-effects/04-plugins.md

 * Idea: Provide standard interfaces for "pro gear" effects chains

-* Nightmarish to work with
+* JACK and ASIO are a bit nightmarish to work with

-* Better: use an RTOS instead of a desktop OS; also nightmarish to work with
+* Better: use an RTOS instead of a desktop OS; also a bit nightmarish to work with

 ## Effects Rack